vtexdocs/help-center-content/docs/tutorials/en/what-is-the-shared-cart.md

 ---
-title: What is the shared cart
+title: 'What is the shared cart'
 id: 3oKJZfoAoUm8g0ukCIGsUu
 status: PUBLISHED
 createdAt: 2018-04-24T20:24:47.008Z